dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.3.0 =
+- Add: Admin can now set the site-wide default coin for frontend UI screens.
+- Add: Admin can now set a page-specific or post-specific default coin for frontend UI screens.
+- Fix: Fixed a bug in the `[wallets_deposit template="static" symbol="XYZ"]` form of the deposit shortcodes, where the qr code shown was that of the current coin, not the coin specified by the "symbol" attribute.

 = 4.2.2 =
 - Add: New button in *Exchange Rates* admin page clear any stale exchange rates and forces the plugin to download new data.